-The Council Tax Discretionary Reduction Scheme provides assistance to people who are unable to pay their council tax bill.
+The Discretionary Council Tax Reduction Scheme (Council Tax Reduction) provides assistance to people who are finding it difficult to pay their council tax bill.
+If you're in arrears or unable to keep up your council tax payments you can apply for extra help.

 - you could have lost your job and have no savings